 Please note: The following outline is provided as a guide for personal note taking.

 Temperance means or

 in all things in life.

 Another definition is "to dispense with everything and to

-use judiciously that which is "
+use judiciously that which is

 Temperance is balance in our lives; we should avo id being excessive in the following areas:

 1

 2

 3

 4

 and are dangerous drugs that are legal and

 widely acceptable in our culture.
 But they are two

 Approximately million people die from a lcohol-related causes each year.

-In Europe cancer is the second most common cause of death of cancer among men, and percent among women can be related directly to alcohol us e.
-Alcohol is the leading cause of preventable among newborns around the world.
-Another lethal and freely available poison is It kills nearly million people each year.
-Up to current users will eventually die of a cause related to this addiction.
-Toxins from tobacco affect not only the smoker, but those around who must breathe the Tobacco smoke is a proven carcinogen and cause of cardiovascularand respiratory disease in adults and has been associated with SIDS ) in children.
+In Europe cancer is the second m ost common cause of death of cancer among men, and percent among women c an be related directly to alcohol use.
+Alcohol is the leading cause of pr eventable a mong newborns around the w vorld.
+Another lethal and freely available e poison is It kills nearly million people ea ch year.
+Up to current users will eventually die of a cause related t to this addiction.
+Toxins from tobacco affect not on ly the smoker, but those arour nd who must breathe the · Tobacco smoke is a proven carcin respiratory disease in adults and h 0 ( ) in child ren.